How you can use this image

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

 This work depicts the arrival of a naked man in hell, escorted by a winged angel clad in white.
 The naked man is presumed to be a soul of the dead.
 The damned already there are receiving horrendous tortures at the hands of monsters.
 The angel who accompanies the soul of the deceased to the underworld is called the psychopomp.
 In ancient Greco-Roman religion the psychopomp is Hermes (Mercury), but Christian doctrines are more vague on how the soul actually reaches its post-mortem destination.
+The event itself in some versions happens immediately after the death of an individual, while in others it happens after Judgment Day.

 oil on wood